theavidcoder24/eventee2/README.md

 ## Admin Panel

-If installing on a new development environment be sure to run the command below if you don't see a node_modueles folder in the repo
+If installing on a new development environment be sure to run the command below if you don't see a node_modueles folder in the repo.
+Be sure to change the fetch requests to your own domain name instead of localhost and update the IP and HTTP Referer as your IP and domain names located in the ws.php file.

 #### cd react-admin